tdwg/dwc/docs/doe/index.md

 		</tr>
 		<tr>
 			<td>Definition</td>
-			<td>Individuals surviving outside of captivity or cultivation in a location, no reproduction</td>
+			<td>Individuals surviving outside of captivity or cultivation in a location with no reproduction.</td>
 		</tr>
 		<tr>
 			<td>Notes</td>
 			<td>Trees planted in the wild for forestry or ornament may come under this category.
-See also Blackburn et al. 2011 <a href="https://doi.org/10.1016/j.tree.2011.03.023">https://doi.org/10.1016/j.tree.2011.03.023</a> category C1</td>
+See also "category C1" in Blackburn et al. 2011. <a href="https://doi.org/10.1016/j.tree.2011.03.023">https://doi.org/10.1016/j.tree.2011.03.023</a></td>
 		</tr>
 		<tr>
 			<td>Controlled value</td>